zajdasoft/grocery/README.md

 ### Middlewares

 Grocery supports usage of middlewares.
 Middlewares are called for all groceries in your application.
-This allows to handle development or error logging on one place.
+This allows to handle development or error logging in one place.

 ```javascript
 import { addGroceryMiddleware, addGroceryLogger } from '@zajdasoft/grocery';